bnaucler/randomslide/CONTRIBUTING.md

 ## Slide types
 ```
-Index   Type                            Description
+Index   Img sz  Type                        Description
 0               Big title                   Could be good to start a slide set with
-1       Full screen picture
+1       XL      Full screen picture
 2               Big number                  A slide just saying things like '+12%'
 3               Bullet point list
 4               Title, pic, body text       What we already have in alpha
 5               'Inspirational quote'       Soo much potential here
 6               Picture with text           Theme can decide if text goes under, next to etc
 7               Graph                       No good slideshow is complete without a graph
 ```

 # Image sizes